OpenTechSchool-Brussels/blast-it/monitoring.markdown

 Wouldn't it be nice to actually visualize the buffer that comes out?

 For that, let's create a buffer that will hold a frame of audio so we can display it as lines over the screen.
-To do so, let's add a display buffer in our Data struct ` short* displayBuffer = NULL;` and then initialize it within the main function:
+To do so, let's add a display buffer in our Data struct ` short* displayBuffer = NULL;` and then initialize it within the main function.
+We first need to initialize it with the little sister of the `memcpy` function: `memset`.
+We feed this fonction with the buffer we want to feed, the value we want to use and the number of time we want it in the buffer:

 ```java
     data.displayBuffer = new short[data.bufferFrames * data.channels];